 Cynthia stepped toward the middle of the room, and made several turns to size up her audience.
 A light perfume swept through the still air as her skirt trailed along the floor.
 What was that scent, peach?
 With her cinnamon hair and ruby mouth, she looked like Sigrdrífa rising from the fields.

 It was as if she cast light from a magic lantern, exposing the old, worn-out doctrines, projecting the nerves of dinosaur brains in variegated patterns on the classroom walls.
 She continued: “There is no land of Mordor.
 There is no Sauron.
 No Gandalf.”
-Eyeing the wispy crop of male English majors in the room, she added, “And, I’m sorry to say, no Strider in a ten-gallon hat either.”
+Eyeing the wispy crop of male English majors in the room, she added, “And, I’m sorry to say, no Strider either.”

 She looked down at her Norton Anthology, then looked up and asked, “What do you read, my lord?”
 Looking down again at the textbook, she responded to her own question, “Words, words, words … for the satirical rogue says here that old men have grey beards…” She looked directly at the smooth young faces around her, which were stunned by her impish bravery.
 “We’ve all paid our tuition fees.
 7,000 dollars a year.
 38,000 dollars a year if you have the indecency to come from somewhere else.”

-(Old Rex looked at the Chinese faces.
+(Old Rex looked at the Asian faces.
 Where were they from?)

 “Do you know what they paid 40 years ago, all those hippies who became yuppies, back in the age of the dinosaurs?
 800 dollars.
 800 dollars for five full-year courses.
 That’s 80 bucks for a four-month course.
 And what do we pay?
 620 dollars for the same course.
 I can imagine a Golden Age, but I don’t see any Stairway to Heaven.
 Do you?
 And they’ve raped the planet to boot.”